achrafElFaiq/Conveyor-Belt-Network-Simulator/README.md

 ### Extending the Project

-To extend the project, consider:
+To extend the project, we can consider:

 - Adding new types of nodes (e.g., routers, diverters).
 - Implementing more sophisticated encoding strategies.